 Externally, Stafford Hall is set in spacious grounds, designed to offer educational and therapeutic experiences, and enjoys a high degree of privacy.
 The grounds to the property are extensive with a purpose built and extended 'classroom' environments.
 There is a polytunnel for gardening, a Summer House and outdoor Classroom.
-There are bikes, a trampoline, a climbing wall and a 'trim trail'.
+There are bikes, a trampoline, a swing.